Explore Otago Peninsula Reserves: Discover Wildlife and Scenic Beauty at Taiaroa Head

 Historical Landmarks and Structures

-Together, these landmarks reflect the layered history of Taiaroa Head, making it an essential stop for anyone interested in New Zealand's cultural evolution.
+Additionally, remnants of Pukekura Pa, dating back to the 1650s, represent Māori defensive positions.
+Together, these landmarks weave a layered history of Taiaroa Head, making it an essential stop for those interested in New Zealand’s cultural evolution.
+Learn more about the area’s history and conservation efforts at the Royal Albatross Centre website.

 Frequently Asked Questions